 Pancake Batter Preparation

-- Sift together dry ingredients, twice, removing any chunks.
+- In a large mixing bowl, sift together dry ingredients, twice, removing any chunks.

-- In a second bowl, mix together the wet ingredients with whisking in the melted butter.
+- In a small mixing bowl, mix together the wet ingredients with whisking in the melted butter.

 - Mix together the wet ingredients into the sifted dry ingredients being careful to not overmix.
 Flour that remains at the bottom of the bowl is expected.

 - Let the batter rest for 10-minutes.

 - Preheat the oven to its warm setting if you wish to keep the cooked pancakes warm in the oven.